department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply.md

 ### What should I do while I wait?

 You don't need to do anything unless we send you a letter asking for more information.
 If we schedule any exams for you, be sure not to miss them.
-You can check your the status of your claim online.
-The time frame you see there may vary based on the complexity of your claim.
+You can check the status of your claim online.
+The time frame you see there may vary based on how complex your claim is.

 <a class="usa-button-primary" href="/disability-benefits/track-claims">Track the Status of Your Claim</a>